Atmosphere-NX/Atmosphere/docs/features/cheats.md

 + A: Immediate offset to use from memory region base.

 #### Load from Register Address Encoding
-`5TMR10AA AAAAAAAA`
+`5T0R10AA AAAAAAAA`

 + T: Width of memory read (1, 2, 4, or 8 bytes).
-+ M: Memory region to write to (0 = Main NSO, 1 = Heap).
 + R: Register to load value into.
+(This register is also used as the base memory address).
 + A: Immediate offset to use from register R.

 ---

-### Code Type 6: Store Static Value to Register Memory Address
+### Code Type 0x6: Store Static Value to Register Memory Address
-Code type 6 allows writing a fixed value to a memory address specified by a register.
+Code type 0x6 allows writing a fixed value to a memory address specified by a register.

 #### Encoding
 `6T0RIor0 VVVVVVVV VVVVVVVV`